chainapsis/keplr-app-registry/README.md

 - `externalUrls`: Provide the links to your app's official social accounts.
 Currently we only support: `Twitter`, `Github`, and `Discord`.

 ## NOTE:
-- Please check if the app information file is in JSON format.
+- Please double-check if the app information file is in JSON format.
-- App icon should be in PNG format in 256x256px and smaller resolution.
-Please also note that the images will be automatically cropped into a circle to be displayed on Keplr Dashboard
+- App icon should be in PNG format in 256x256px or smaller resolution.
+Please also note that the images will be automatically cropped into a circle to be displayed on Keplr Dashboard.